 Students typically enroll in two or three Brown University courses for a full semester of credits:

-The Brown in Washington Semester program may satisfy the practicum requirement for students participating in the Engaged Scholarship Certificate.
+The Brown in Washington Semester program satisfies the practicum requirement for students participating in the Engaged Scholarship Certificate.

 Internship Placements

-Students will work with Brown in Washington staff and the Center for Career Exploration to understand program structure, identify suitable internship sites, and connect with alumni or other contacts who might be able to provide relevant advice.
-Students are also strongly encouraged to apply for and secure an internship of their own choosing that meets the program’s criteria.
+Students are strongly encouraged to apply for and secure an internship of their own choosing that meets the program’s criteria.
 Staff provide guidance and support, link students with host institutions through alumni and Center for Career Exploration networks, and collaborate with students and hosts to finalize the necessary application, paperwork, and internship agreement.

 Once a student's internship placement is finalized, staff will work with each student's supervisor to ensure that the practicum goals are clearly articulated and a direct line of communication is established between the placement and the Brown in Washington program.